Martingale, Limited slip or Side Release Buckle?

 • Ready to Wear Collars & Scarves:

-• Bespoke / Custom Made Collars, Scarves & Circle Skirts:
+• Custom Made Collars, & Scarves:

-these need to be brought to life for your dog – this will take 2-4 weeks
+These need to be brought to life for your dog – this will take 2-4 weeks

-(holiday season will extend creation & ship time to 4-5 weeks, plan accordingly)
+(The holiday season will extend creation & ship time to 4-5 weeks, plan accordingly)

 How to size for a collar: